 Individuals in the early stages of high blood pressure generally have no symptoms or specific warning signals.
 Contrary to popular belief, headaches or nosebleeds are not usually symptoms of the early stages of high blood pressure.
 The only reliable way to know if you have or are developing high blood pressure is to have it checked.

-Treatment: High blood pressure usually cannot be cured, but it can be controlled with proper treatment.
-See also Risk Factors and Prevention.
-Controlling high blood pressure can help prevent heart disease, kidney disease and stroke.
-However, it usually requires lifelong medication for those individuals whose blood pressure is definitely abnormal.
+High blood pressure usually cannot be cured, but it can be controlled with proper treatment.
+Treatment options including changing diet/exercise habits and medications.
+However it usually requires lifelong medication for those individuals whose blood pressure is definitely abnormal.

 Smoking tobacco is the single worst thing that one can do to one's health, especially for persons with high blood pressure.
 Nicotine constricts blood vessels, stimulates the heart and increases the rate at which fatty deposits occur within the arteries.
 This can increase the destruction of the arteries already caused by high blood pressure.
 If you smoke, quit.
 See Tobacco: You Can Quit!

 Being overweight can increase your blood pressure.
 With each extra pound, the body must increase blood volume and the number of capillaries to supply the fatty tissue.
 This means that the heart must work harder.
 Losing weight can lessen this strain on the heart.
 Restricting cholesterol and saturated fat may diminish the build-up in the inner lining of the blood vessels.
 Maintaining a healthy weight permanently requires a change in eating habits, exercise patterns and attitudes.
 For more, see Weight Reduction.